Message from the President

 July 1, 2013

-Why is University of Mount Olive going Tobacco-Free?
+Why is the University of Mount Olive going Tobacco-Free?

 To whom does the Tobacco-Free Policy apply?

-The tobacco-free policy applies to anyone who is on property, in college vehicles, representing the college or on any facility owned, leased or operated by University of Mount Olive, including all employees, students, visitors and vendors.
+The tobacco-free policy applies to anyone who is on property, in university vehicles, representing the University or on any facility owned, leased or operated by the University of Mount Olive, including all employees, students, visitors and vendors.

 What is prohibited under the Tobacco-Free Policy?